liip/RMT/README.md

 Once there, your best option is to pick one of the [configuration examples](#configuration-examples) below and adapt it to your needs.

-If you are using a versioning tool, we recommend to add both Composer files (`composer.json` and `composer.lock`), the RMT configuration file(`.rmt.yml`) and the `RMT` executable script to it.
+If you are using a versioning tool, we recommend adding both Composer files (`composer.json` and `composer.lock`), the RMT configuration file(`.rmt.yml`) and the `RMT` executable script to it.
 The `vendor` directory should be ignored as it is populated when running `composer install`.